FUNDING AND ACCOUNTABILITY

 We deliver extensive programmes in a broad range of areas relating to dying, death and bereavement.
-We receive very limited funding from the State (less than 8% of our total income in 2017).
+We receive very limited funding from the State (10% of our total income in 2018 *).

 We rely on YOUR public and philanthropic donations to fund the majority of our work and so it is essential you feel confident in what we do and particularly in how we use your money.
 Thank you for all your support.

 What we do to ensure your funds are used well